THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 The Bible does not indicate that all Semitic people must have related languages,

 or that they originated from Babylon.
-(Such early opinions will need reviewing
+(These early opinions will need reviewing

 in the light of continuing discovery.)

-This means East Asian ancestry is not identifiable solely by language analysis.
+This means that Chinese and other East Asian ancestry is not identifiable solely

 The language that Noah brought over from the pre-Flood world apparently